Skip to content

 priority: normal

 Use runtime expressions when a value comes from a previous step, workflow input, trigger, variable, or response.
+For AsyncAPI source operations, use body for the message payload or operation input values and header for AsyncAPI Message Object headers values when the source operation defines them.

 Step 4: Name Outputs